Written by Nathalie Daudet

 For both conceiving and avoiding pregnancy, cervical mucus is an important thing to track.
 Be wary of apps or devices that claim to do the charting for you with basal body temperature alone.
 This is not an effective way to manage your fertility - as you are missing information prior to ovulation occurring.

 Have I convinced you to track your basal body temperature yet?
-If you’re wanting to dive even deeper into understanding what your temperatures have to say, check out Tempdrop’s Introduction to Fertility Awareness.
+If you’re wanting to dive even deeper into understanding what your temperatures have to say, check Tempdrop's free Starter Guide to Fertility Awareness.

 Nathalie Daudet is a social worker and FEMM instructor based in Winnipeg, Canada.
 She discovered fertility awareness after searching high and low for a non-hormonal method of birth control.
 After learning the magic of fertility awareness and the gift of body literacy, she decided to pursue formal fertility awareness training and share the knowledge of fertility awareness with women looking for a natural birth control option.
 Fertility Awareness Project is the hub for Nathalie’s FEMM classes in both group and individual formats, online and in person in Winnipeg.
 If you love this post and would like to thank Nathalie, shop Tempdrop with Nathalie's unique referral link.